 I was sitting at a campground in the outskirts of La Paz, Bolivia, chugging beers and reflecting on our trip so far, when the thought struck me.
-On the way back from the last booze run, I had spotted a sign “Motorcycle Adventure Tours”.
-Few minutes later, I walked right in, six pack of Paceña in hand.
+On the way back from my last beer run, I had spotted a sign “Motorcycle Adventure Tours”.
+Motorcycles and adventure?
+Count me in!
+A few minutes later, I walked right in, six pack of Paceña in hand.

 At 7:30am, which is plenty early by my standards, I show up.
 No one.
 Half an hour later, Miguel arrives and hands me a barely readable photocopy of a waiver, which I duly fill out.
 He never asks for my license.
 That’s handy, because I’ve never had one.
 But who am I to nitpick – when in Rome, do as the Romans… He then proceeds to outfit me in full enduro gear, and while I try out different sizes of clothing and helmets, a second guy – Juan – shows up.
 He will be my guide.